bantoinese83/Amora/README.md

 ## 🎯 Overview

-Amora is a sophisticated voice-powered AI companion application designed to facilitate meaningful daily reflection sessions.
+Amora combines the best of therapy, coaching, and journaling into one powerful voice-powered app.
+Whether you need emotional support, guidance on personal growth, or a space to process your thoughts, Amora is there 24/7.
 Built with modern web technologies, it leverages Google's Gemini Live API to provide natural, real-time voice conversations with intelligent analysis and personalized insights.

+**Three-in-One Value:**
+- 🛋️ **Therapist**: Process emotions, gain insights, and work through challenges with empathetic AI support
+- 🎯 **Coach**: Get actionable guidance, set goals, and stay accountable with personalized coaching
+- 📔 **Journal**: Capture your thoughts, track your journey, and review your growth over time

 ### Key Highlights